 New Mexico has Native American history, vast blue sky, a rich art scene, and gorgeous crafts and jewelry, but whenever we’re there, we have a hard time pulling ourselves away from the green chiles.
 Best Eats: Just about every diner and dive in the state offers a green chile cheeseburger, piled high with melted cheese and roasted, chopped chiles that range from mild and sweet to donkey-kick-to-the-head hot.

 Where to Get It: Owl Café in Albuquerque, one of the town’s top food landmarks, is as famous for their 1950-style diner-inspired atmosphere (with jukeboxes and milkshakes) as they are for their green chilli cheeseburgers.
-These food festivals across American are worth a pit stop.

 Southern California’s Highway One

 Driving from San Diego north to Los Angeles gives you a look at the SoCal of your dreams—gorgeous beaches lined with surfers, joggers in swimsuits, and a healthy relaxed way of looking at the world.
 Best Eats: Baja-style fish tacos are the way to go here, with fried fish that’s straight outta the Pacific Ocean.
 Where to Get It: Blue Water Seafood in San Diego is a market and a restaurant, and you can get any of their beautiful fresh fish—from snapper to yellowtail or shark—marinated in chipotle and served on warm El Indio tortillas.